doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ### `1`

-All information is condensed into a single line.
+All information will be condensed into a single line.
 Very similar to `formatted`, although the `country` value will be omitted here.
 Other minor formatting differences are also possible, since the formatting is being handled by different sources.

 ### `2`